What Documents Do I Need for Mortgage Approval?

 - Public records (if any)

-If disputed accounts appear on your credit report, they may require documentation or removal, depending on the loan program.
+If disputed accounts appear on your credit report, they may require documentation or resolution depending on the loan program.

 Additional Documents Depending on Your Situation